Why your financial adviser should not be your friend

 Close rates and charisma were valued more than professional expertise.

-Fortunately, financial reforms followed.
+Fortunately, financial reforms followed in the UK.

 As Frank Furness, one of the top sales trainers in the financial marketplace says: